About

 Reports and Assessments

-Every two years, UC San Diego participates in the National College Health Assessment which is a nationally-recognized survey from the American College Health Association.
-The results of this survey helps us learn more about UC San Diego students' health habits, behaviors, and perceptions.
-This data helps us plan programs, prioritize campus needs, allocate resources, and design strategies for intervention.
-To see results from the National College Health Assessment administered in 2021, we invite you to read the following reports:
+Every two years, UC San Diego participates in the National College Health Assessment which is a nationally-recognized survey from the American College Health Association offered to college health programs across the country.
+The results of this survey help us learn more about UC San Diego students' health habits, behaviors, and perceptions.
+These data help us plan programs, prioritize campus needs, allocate resources, and design strategies for intervention.
+To see results from the National College Health Assessment administered in 2023, we invite you to read the following reports:

-The American College Health Association (ACHA) National College Health Assessment is a nationally recognized research survey that collects data about students' health habits, behaviors, and perceptions."
+The American College Health Association (ACHA) National College Health Assessment is a nationally recognized research survey that collects data about students' health habits, behaviors, and perceptions.
+Note, the results shown are summaries of a limited sample size due to a historically low survey response rate, and thus, should be interpreted with caution.

 The Drug-Free Schools and Communities Act requires institutions of higher education receiving any form of federal funding to adopt and implement a program to prevent the use of illicit drugs and the abuse of alcohol by students and employees, and to conduct a biennial review of the institution’s program.